Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 ## Purpose

 This document describes how to find a Locator when designing a Frontend Test.
+A Locator is used to uniquely define an element on a webpage, allowing you to perform actions on it.

 When designing a Frontend test, defining the right Locator(s) is not always simple.
 For background information about this challenge, consult the [Knowledge base docs](../../knowledge-base/frontend-testing-for-mendix-devs#locator-challenges).